BILL ANALYSIS

 To require the Secretary of Health and Human Services to establish a demonstration program to test mandatory coverage of treatment for wound care for epidermolysis bullosa under the Medicaid program.

-HR7877 (To require the Secretary of Health and Human Services to establish a demonstration program to test mandatory coverage of treatment for wound care for epidermolysis bullosa under the Medicaid program.) carries an AI-assessed market impact score of 4/10 with a bullish outlook for investors.
-This legislation directly affects Johnson & Johnson ($JNJ), Pfizer ($PFE), Merck ($MRK) and $AMN and 2 other tickers.
+HR7877 (To require the Secretary of Health and Human Services to establish a demonstration program to test mandatory coverage of treatment for wound care for epidermolysis bullosa under the Medicaid program.) has been assessed with a neutral outlook for investors.
+This legislation directly affects Cardinal Health ($CAH).
 The primary sectors impacted are Healthcare.
 View the full bill text on Congress.gov.

 Market Sentiment